dilohn/zip-solver/README.md

-# Zip Solver
+# Tango Puzzle Solver

-This project detects and solves LinkedIn Zip mazes.
-It uses OpenCV for image processing and Tesseract OCR to read labels from the board.
+This project detects and solves 6x6 Tango puzzles from images of LinkedIn Tango.
+It uses OpenCV for visual processing and constraint-based logic to deduce valid solutions based on cell contents and relationship markers.

 ## Features

-- Automatically detects vertical and horizontal walls on a 6x6 grid.
-- Uses Tesseract OCR to identify numbered labels.
-- Finds a valid path visiting all labels in order.
+- Detects "C" and "M" markers using color recognition.
+- Identifies "equals" (=) and "excludes" (X) constraints between adjacent cells via template matching.
+- Enforces no-three-in-a-row and balancing constraints for valid logical deduction.
-- Outputs the solution path on the original image.
+- Overlays the final solution onto the original puzzle image.

 ## Files

-- `zip_algo.py`: Main script to read the puzzle image, detect walls and labels, solve the maze, and write the solution image.
+- `main.py`: Main script to process the puzzle image, run the solver, and print the solution.
+- `read_board.py`: Handles image parsing, color and symbol detection, and constraint extraction.
-- `board_reader.py`: Contains logic for detecting grid walls and extracting label positions using OCR.
+- `tango_algo.py`: Contains the logic solver implementing constraint propagation and backtracking.
+- `overlay_solution.py`: Writes the solution on top of the puzzle image for visualization.
-- `puzzle_1.png`: Input image of the maze.
+- `puzzle.png`: Input image containing the puzzle to solve.
-- `puzzle_1_detected.png`: Debug image with detected walls and labels.
+- `detections.png`: Debug image showing detected symbols and constraints.
-- `solved.png`: Output image with the solution path overlaid.
+- `filled.png`: Final output image with the solution filled in.
+- `x_template.png`: Template for detecting the "X" constraint.
+- `equals_template.png`: Template for detecting the "=" constraint.

 ## Requirements